History: The current college was formed in 1984 as a merger between an earlier technical and a sixth-form college.

-Address: Main campus located outside Fareham town centre, which is just west of Portsmouth on the south coast.
+Address: Main campus located on a 22-acre site outside Fareham town centre, just west of Portsmouth on the south coast.

-Ambience: Purpose-built campus updated with salons, construction centre at Fareham Reach, engineering workshops, laboratories, training restaurant, theatre, art and drama studio, music and media suites.
+Ambience: Purpose-built campus updated with salons, a construction centre at Fareham Reach, engineering workshops, laboratories, a training restaurant, theatre, art and drama studio, music and media suites.
 The main block is an open-plan mall.